 The coursework requirement consists of successful completion of courses in nine subject areas with a grade of 65% or better, and an overall average of 70% or above, or qualifying via the Alternate Route.
 Learn more about the course by course approach and alternate routes for completing this requirement.

 A certification exam designed to assess the knowledge required to perform at the CHRL level (also satisfies the CHRP Knowledge Exam requirement).
 It consists of 250 multiple-choice questions.
 To learn more about the CHRL Knowledge Exam, consult our FAQ.
 To find the next exam date and to apply, click here.

 CHRL Employment Law Exam

-A multiple-choice exam (approx. 100 questions) which will assess basic knowledge of employment and workplace law in Ontario (also satisfies the CHRP Employment Law Exam requirement).
+A multiple-choice exam consisting of 110 questions which will assess basic knowledge of employment and workplace law in Ontario (also satisfies the CHRP Employment Law Exam requirement).
 For more information on the CHRL Employment Law Exam, including the next exam date, click here.